Skip to main content

 (2) Additional space; and

-(3) Outdoor play space as required by this rule.
+(3) Outdoor play space as specified by this rule.

-(I) Safe indoor and outdoor environments free of hazards shall be maintained as follows:.
+(I) Safe indoor and outdoor environments free of hazards will be maintained as follows:

 (1) Safe handling and storage of hazardous materials and the appropriate disposal of bio-contaminants: